What Is Agent Behavior Cloning?

 Why agent behavior cloning matters in production LLM and agent systems

 The pain shows up where BC is weakest.
-An ML engineer ships a cloned support agent and watches TaskCompletion rate match the generalist on common queries but drop sharply on edge cases the training set under-represented — distribution shift in action.
+An ML engineer ships a cloned support agent and watches TaskCompletion rate match the generalist on common queries but drop sharply on edge cases the training set under-represented. distribution shift in action.
 A platform engineer finds the cloned agent calls a deprecated tool the generalist had stopped using; the training cohort included old traces.
 A product lead asks “why does the cloned agent fail on multi-turn refunds” and the answer is that multi-turn flows were under-sampled in the training data.

 In 2026 agent stacks where teams continuously refresh specialist clones, the failure mode is silent quality drift after each retraining cycle.
 A regression eval against a versioned Dataset is the only signal that catches it before users feel it.
 Without that gate, behavior cloning is a one-way trapdoor from a working production agent into a confidently broken one.
+Public agent suites quantify the headroom: on τ-bench retail (Anthropic, multi-turn customer-support) frontier agents plateau in the mid-60% range and on Berkeley’s BFCL v3 function-calling benchmark the top tier reaches ~94%. both of which set the realistic ceiling for what a cloned specialist can hit on its training distribution before it starts copying mistakes.

 How FutureAGI handles agent behavior cloning